 If you have any of the symptoms listed above, you may have TMD.
 TMD is most common among patients between the ages of 20 and 45.
 It can be temporary or last for several years, depending on the severity.
 Also, symptoms can go away without treatment and return without warning.
 However, most problems, whether muscular or within the joint, typically get better over time.

 While the exact cause may be hard to determine, injury to your jaw, especially the muscles or joint itself, typically leads to TMD.
 Injury to the muscles of your head and neck can also lead to TMD.
 Other possible causes include arthritis, teeth grinding or clenching, damage to the temporomandibular disc, and stress-related habits that put unnecessary pressure on the joint.

-To determine if you have TMD, Drs.
-Morgan, Dover, and Argyle will examine to check the joints and muscles for tenderness, clicking or popping noises, and difficulties with mobility.
+To determine if you have TMD, Dr. Jordan Argyle, Dr. Jonathan Morgan or Dr. Greg Dover will examine the joints and muscles for tenderness, clicking or popping noises, and difficulties with mobility.
 We will then ask you about your medical and dental histories to determine a possible cause.
-We may also use 3D imaging technology to view your jaws, joints, and teeth to rule out other afflictions.
+We may also use 3D imaging technology to view your jaws, joints and teeth to rule out other afflictions.

 Treatment for TMD

 Because TMD often goes away on its own, a conservative approach is usually the best method of treatment.
-Before we move forward with treatment, Drs.
-Morgan, Dover, and Argyle will suggest eating softer foods, avoiding chewing gum and biting your nails, using heat pads on your neck, and practicing relaxation techniques.
-If pain persists, we may suggest certain medications or a plastic night guard.
+Before we move forward with treatment, we will suggest eating softer foods, avoiding chewing gum and biting your nails, using heat pads on your neck, and practicing relaxation techniques.
+If discomfort persists, we may suggest certain medications or a plastic night guard.
 Anti-anxiety medications can help reduce or control stress-related habits that may lead to TMD.
-A night guard lessens the effects of nocturnal bruxism or tooth grinding, and can even be used to put your teeth in a correct position.
+A night guard lessens the effects of nocturnal bruxism or teeth grinding and can even be used to put your teeth in a correct position.

 Schedule Your Appointment